Is your hard-earned cash funding fossil fuel development?

 Which banks are funding the most fossil fuel projects?

-American banks are the world leaders in funding fossil fuels, claiming the top three spots on the list in 2021.
+Although Canadian bank RBC topped the list for total fossil fuel financing for the first time this year, American banks remain the world leaders in funding fossil fuels since the Paris Agreement.
 You can check out the report for yourself here.
 To put it mildly, it’s unfortunate that American banks are not green investing or providing green investment opportunities for their clients.
-Last year, JPMorgan Chase, Citi, and Wells Fargo were the world leaders in fossil fuel financing.
-Together, those three banks financed over $149 billion in projects from oil extraction to coal-fired power plants.
+Last year, JPMorgan Chase, Wells Fargo, Bank of America, and Citi were in the top five world leaders in fossil fuel financing.
+Together, those three banks financed $146 billion in projects from oil extraction to coal-fired power plants.

 If you’re a Chase customer, you might be shocked to learn that Chase is one of the worst offenders.
-In the last six years, Chase alone has funded over $382 billion in fossil fuel financing.
-If you look at the total fossil fuel financing since 2016, American banks take the top four spots, funding an astounding $1.17 trillion.
+In the last seven years, Chase alone has funded over $434 billion in fossil fuel financing.
+If you look at the total fossil fuel financing since 2016, American banks take the top four spots, funding an astounding $1.36 trillion.
 JPMorgan Chase is joined by Citi, Wells Fargo, and Bank of America at the top of the podium.
 And if you keep your cash in one of these banks, they might have been using your dollars.

 You might feel encouraged by some recent announcements that JPMorgan Chase is making what seem to be significant financial contributions to mitigate their negative impact on the planet.
 But this report reminds us that “as in every year since the adoption of the Paris Agreement at the end of 2015, JPMorgan Chase was again the world’s worst fossil bank last year,” after reviewing the bank’s policies and actions.
-The numbers don’t lie: Chase has poured $97 billion more into fossil fuel financing than any other bank on this list and increased fossil fuel financing by nearly $10 billion in 2021 compared to 2020.
-JPMorgan Chase’s future commitment is a step in the right direction, but only if it’s coupled with a steep decline in fossil fuel investment.
+The numbers don’t lie: Chase has poured over $100 billion more into fossil fuel financing than any other bank on this list from 2016 to 2022.
+JPMorgan Chase’s future commitment is a step in the right direction as they have decreased fossil fuel financing by $28 billion from 2021 to 2022, but only if it’s coupled with a steep decline in fossil fuel investment is it a signal of real change.